-Spider mites are common pests throughout the United States, frequently in gardens and landscaping.
+Spider mites are common garden pests throughout the United States, frequently in gardens and landscaping.
 Although they are different colors, spider mites are 1/50th inch long so difficult to see with the naked eye.
 Most of them are red or brown, but others are pale, and they often gather in large numbers and make webs on plants.
 Aside from the webs, which are tell-tale signs of spider mites, gardeners also find spider mite damage on plants.
-These bugs suck fluids from plant leaves, leaving light dots where they damaged tissue.
+These bugs suck fluids from plant leaves, leaving light dots where they damaged the foliar tissues.

 Video of the Day

 The reason spider mites infest a plant is because of a lack of natural spider mite predators.
 In outdoor gardens and greenhouses, insecticide use causes the death of those beneficial insects.
 Gardeners may use a pesticide to get rid of a pest such as flea beetles, but that pesticide also kills beneficial insects, including ladybugs, which would otherwise take care of the spider mite population.